BetonQuest/BetonQuest/docs/Documentation/Configuration.md

   * `full_main_page` makes the main page always take a full page.
 If a lot of information is being displayed, it is advised to make this true.
    If you use the main page only for small notifications, set it to false, so the entries can follow immediately.
   * `show_separator` shows a separator between journal entries (default: true).
 Customize the separator in `messages.yml` with the key `journal_separator`.
+  * `show_in_backpack` whether to display the journal in the backpack when there is no journal in the player's inventory.

 ### Journal Colors
 `journal_colors` controls the colors used in the journal.
 It takes color codes without the `&` character.